ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sayit/README.md

 ### TTS engines
 online:
-- Google: English, German, Russian, Italian, Spanish, French
+- Google: English, German, Russian, Italian, Spanish, French;
 - Yandex: Russian
   To use Yandex voices you must request the API key here: [https://tech.yandex.ru/speechkit/cloud/doc/dg/concepts/About-docpage/](https://tech.yandex.ru/speechkit/cloud/doc/dg/concepts/About-docpage/).
 [This service will be disabled 1st of Jan 2019 and replaced by Yandex.cloud]
   To use Yandex.cloud you should register here: [https://cloud.yandex.ru/], install SpeechKIT API in the Cloud and get Auth Token and Folder ID as described in API instructions.
-- Ivona: English, German, Russian, Italian, Spanish, French, Dansk, Welsh, Icelandic, Dutch, Polish, Portuguese, Romanian, Swedish, Turkish
-        To use Amazon(Ivona) voices you need to get access key and secret key [here](http://www.ivona.com/us/for-business/speech-cloud/).
 - Cloud:
   To use Cloud voices you need configured cloud adapter.
 (It can be disabled, but must be configured).
 This service use AWS Polly and it can be used directly.
 - Amazon Web Services Polly:
   To use AWS Polly voices you need to create access key and secret key [here](https://console.aws.amazon.com/iam/home).
 The Amazon documentation can you find [here](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html).

 offline:
-- PicoTTS (linux only): English, German, Italian, Spanish, French For PicoTTS it is necessary to install the following packages: `libttspico-utils` and lame.
+- PicoTTS (linux only): English, German, Italian, Spanish, French;
+  For PicoTTS it is necessary to install the following packages: `libttspico-utils` and lame.
   Installation command: `sudo apt-get install libttspico-utils lame`

+- Coqui TTS:  English, German, Spanish, French, Dutch, Japanese, Chinese;
+  For instructions how to use go to the [official documentation](https://tts.readthedocs.io/en/latest/index.html)

 ### Cloud and Amazon Web Services Polly text formatting
 You can format your text with [Speech Synthesis Markup Language](http://docs.aws.amazon.com/polly/latest/dg/ssml.html).